Dekkonot/rbx-api-dump/README.md

 This module pulls directly from Roblox's CDN, so it requires two HTTP requests to be sent when it's first required.
 Both of these requests are simple GET requests.

-To get the project, you can either build it using [Rojo](https://github.com/Roblox/rojo) v0.5.4 by running `rojo build build.project.json -o API.rbxm` or by grabbing the latest version from [Releases](https://github.com/dekkonot/rbx-api-dump/releases).
+To get the project you can:
+ - Build it using [Rojo](https://github.com/Roblox/rojo) 6+ by running `rojo build -o api-dump.rbxmx`
+ - Grab the latest version from [Releases](https://github.com/dekkonot/rbx-api-dump/releases)
+ - Install it using [Wally](https://github.com/UpliftGames/wally) by referencing `dekkonot/api-dump`

 ## API